ztalbot2000/homebridge-cmd4/docs/Developers.md

 }
 ```

-### New Cmd4 3.0 Directives
+### Television Accessories
-&nbsp;&nbsp;&nbsp;There are a few new important Cmd4 designations in Homebridge 3.0.
+&nbsp;&nbsp;&nbsp;There are a few special Cmd4 designations for Televisions, implemented since Cmd4 3.0
 <UL>
 <LI> The first is "category"<BR>